andersen-lab/west-nile/README.md

 *Summary: Genomic epidemiology of West Nile virus in California.
 [Data here](https://github.com/andersen-lab/west-nile).*

 We are sequencing West Nile virus from California, with an emphasis on San Diego, Kern, and Sacramento/Yolo counties, to understand how 1) the virus spreads between regions, 2) is maintained locally between seasons, and 3) the factors that promote local outbreaks.
-Our goal is to generate 600-700 new West Nile virus genomes from infected birds and mosquitoes collected from 2004-2017.
+Our goal is to generate thousands of new West Nile virus genomes from infected birds and mosquitoes.

 Below is a table showing the count of sequenced  genomes by county.